Content Map Terms

 Who should get the hepatitis A vaccine?

 The hepatitis A vaccine is given to those 6 months of age and older.
-It is usually given as a series of 2 doses at least 6 months apart.
+Usually 2 doses are given at least 6 months apart.

-The hepatitis A vaccine is provided free to people at high risk of infection or severe illness, including:
+The vaccine is also provided free to people at high risk of infection or severe illness, including those who:

-- Those who have hemophilia or receive repeated infusions of blood or blood products
+- Have hemophilia or receive repeated infusions of blood or blood products

-- Those who inject illegal drugs or share drug snorting, smoking, or injecting equipment
+- Inject illegal drugs or share drug snorting, smoking, or injecting equipment

-- Males who have sex with other males
+- Are males who have sex with other males

-- Those with HIV, hepatitis B or hepatitis C infection, or chronic liver disease
+- Have HIV, hepatitis B or hepatitis C infection, or chronic liver disease

-- Those who will have or had a liver transplant
+- Will have or had a liver transplant

-- Those who have eaten food prepared by a food handler with hepatitis A infection
+- Have eaten food prepared by a food handler with hepatitis A infection

 Individuals with HIV should get 3 doses of the vaccine.
 The second dose is given 1 month after the first dose.
 The third dose is given 5 months later.